toddsor/thrive-realtime-voice-platform/apps/demo-voice/README.md

 # Demo Voice App

-A complete reference implementation of the Thrive Realtime Voice Platform, showcasing all platform packages working together in a production-ready Next.js application.
+A comprehensive reference implementation of the Thrive Realtime Voice Platform, showcasing all platform packages working together in a production-ready Next.js application with advanced patterns, security features, and extensibility examples.

 > **📚 Platform Documentation**: See the [main platform docs](../../docs/) for complete documentation, architecture overview, and getting started guides.

 ## Overview

 This demo app demonstrates the [Multi-App Schema Extension Pattern](../../docs/architecture/multi-app-pattern.md) by extending the platform's base schema with demo-specific tables and operations.
+It serves as a complete reference implementation showing best practices for:

+- **Platform Integration**: Proper use of all platform packages
+- **Security**: Rate limiting, content safety, and PII redaction
+- **Extensibility**: Custom tools, configurations, and patterns
+- **Code Organization**: Clean separation between platform and demo code
+- **Developer Experience**: Clear patterns and comprehensive examples

 ## Features